Pakistan journalist shot dead in Kenya, says wife | Law-Order

 He was awarded the ‘Pride of Performance’ in 2019 by Pakistan President Arif Alvi.

-The journalist was last seen in the trailer of a documentary film titled "Behind Closed Doors." ''Arshad Sharif's death Is a great loss to journalism and Pakistan.
-May his soul rest in peace and may his family, which includes his followers, have the strength to bear this loss," President Alvi said in a tweet.
+The journalist was last seen in the trailer of a documentary film titled “Behind Closed Doors.”
+PTI SH VM ZH ZH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)